-Car accident cases are vastly different and you are compensated not on a comparison to an average amount, but the extent of the other driver’s negligence, the extent of your injuries, and, sadly to say, their policy limit.
+Each car accident case is vastly different.
+There is no ‘average case’ that determines the worth of your case.
+Instead, the extent of the other driver’s negligence, the extent of your injuries, and, sadly to say, their policy limit determines value.

 At Wakeford Gelini, our car accident attorneys find it far more useful to discuss this question in terms of damages than to talk about average settlements.
 There are dozens of factors that can impact your final settlement offer.
 Here, we’ll discuss those factors.

 The Full Extent of Your Damages

 The first question we must answer is: What is the full extent of your damages?